Scandal-UK/QuickCompare/ReadMe.md

 # QuickCompare
-__A simple fast database schema comparison library written in C#__
+__A simple, fast, free database schema comparison library written in C#__

 - [QuickCompareModel](/src/QuickCompareModel) - the core library and NuGet package source code
 - [ConsoleTestQuickCompare](/src/ConsoleTestQuickCompare) - sample console application
 - [QuickCompare](/src/QuickCompare) - sample Windows application _(new!)_

 This package interrogates the schema of two Microsoft SQL Server databases and reports on the differences between them.
-There is a front-end for users and a NuGet package for developers.
+There is a front-end for Windows users and a NuGet package for .NET developers.

-It is free to use _without any restrictions_ (and always will be), but I do encourage you to contribute improvements to the project - you will be credited accordingly.
+It is free to use _without any restrictions_ (and always will be), but I do encourage you to contribute improvements to the project and raise issues as appropriate - you will be credited accordingly.

 ## How it works